takanori-fujiwara/multidr/README.md

   * Browser supporting JavaScript ES2015(ES6) and WebGL 2.0.
   * Internet connection (to access D3 library)

-* Note: Tested on macOS Catalina.
+* Note: Tested on macOS Catalina and Ubuntu 20.0.4 LTS.

 ### Server Setup

-* Install multidr and ccpca modules based on "Back-End Library Setup"
+* Install `multidr` and `ccpca` modules based on "Back-End Library Setup"

-* Move to ui/server/ of this repository.
+* Move to `ui/server/` of this repository.
 Then,

     `pip3 install -r requirements.txt`